What is 6.70992 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 670992 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 670992 are: 1 2 3 4 6 7 8 12 14 16 21 24 28 42 48 56 84 112 168 336 1997 3994 5991 7988 11982 13979 15976 23964 27958 31952 41937 47928 55916 83874 95856 111832 167748 223664 335496 670992